ajvb/kala/deployment/README.md

 #Deployment

-Inside here are example ways in which to "deploy Kala"
+Inside here are example ways in which to "deploy NextKala"